hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 # Royen Bitcoin Analytic

-Royen Bitcoin Analytic is an open-source, enterprise-grade tool for real-time Bitcoin mempool monitoring and on-chain analytics.
-Designed for investors, traders, and node operators, it provides actionable insights into market trends, whale movements, and network activity.
-Track large transactions, analyze mempool dynamics, and leverage on-chain metrics to make informed decisions.
+Royen Bitcoin Analytic is an open-source, enterprise-grade tool designed for Bitcoin investors, traders, and node operators.
+It delivers real-time mempool monitoring and on-chain analytics to provide actionable insights into Bitcoin whale movements, market trends, and network activity.
+Track large transactions, analyze mempool dynamics, and leverage key metrics like SOPR, MVRV, and HODL Waves to make informed investment decisions.

 ## 📥 Installation & Setup
 ### macOS